oiper/desktop/README.md

 - Download the latest release from the GitHub Releases page for this repository: https://github.com/oiper/desktop/releases
 - Install the package for your OS.
-- Availability: Windows and Linux are supported now. macOS support is coming soon.
+- Availability: Only Windows is supported now. macOS support is coming soon.
 - On first launch, allow microphone access when prompted.

 ## Quick start